GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

-- the **Input Assembler** is responsible for processing the vertices in an eventual vertex buffer into the primitive topology of our choice, which in our case is a form of triangles, and sending this processed output to the Vertex Shader to process.
+- the **Input Assembler** is responsible for processing the vertices in an eventual vertex buffer into the primitive topology of our choice, which in our case is a form of triangles, and sending this processed output to be processed again - but this time by our Vertex Shader.
 - The **Output Merger** is responsible for combining the values written by the pixel shader, may that be depth, color or other things, into the one or more render targets that we provide to the OM, we only have one